ibm-cloud-docs/solution-tutorials/vpc-transit1.hidden.md

 A layered architecture will introduce resources and demonstrate connectivity.
 Each layer will add additional connectivity and resources.
 The layers are implemented in terraform.
 It will be possible to change parameters, like number of zones, by changing a terraform variable.

-This tutorial walks you through a complete example demonstrating the network connectivity, VPC routing, DNS name resolution and other details to considered when stitching together a multi VPC architecture.
-A layered approach allows the tutorial to introduce small problem and demonstrate a solution in the context of a complete architecture.
+This tutorial walks you through a complete example demonstrating the network connectivity, VPC routing, and other details to considered when stitching together a multi VPC architecture.
+A layered approach allows the tutorial to introduce small problem and demonstrate solutions.
 {: shortdesc}

 ## Objectives
 {: #vpc-transit-objectives}

 * Understand the concepts behind a VPC based hub and spoke model.
-* Understand the applicability of a firewall-router and a transit VPC environment.
+* Understand the implementation of a firewall-router and a transit VPC environment.
 * Understand VPC ingress and egress routing.
 * Identify and optionally resolve asymmetric routing issues.
 * Connect VPCs via {{site.data.keyword.tg_short}}.
-* Utilize the DNS service routing and forwarding rules to build architecturally sound name resolution system.

 ## Before you begin
 {: #vpc-transit-prereqs}